mkessel007/genesis-toolbar-extras/readme.txt

 * Scribe SEO - Note: free plugin but a premium service! (we only support the free plugin!)
 * Dynamic Content Gallery (DCG) - free -- Used/recommended by older child themes like "Church", "Lifestyle 1.0" ...
 * WP-Cycle - free -- Note: used by some child themes like "Enterprise" or "Buster" ...

+= Other Supported Plugins =
+* Soliloquy for WordPress (premium!) - one of the best slider plugins around
+* Soliloquy Lite (free version!)

 = SEO Plugins supported by Genesis SEO Plugin Detection =
 * *since v1.1 of the plugin*